The AnVIL portal lists events:

 - and also in external search results and when an event item is shared on social media.

-Events are implemented with markdown files in the under the
+Events are implemented with markdown files under the

 URLS and File Names